Dr. med. Dirk Manski

 Etiology

 In 80%, the 46,XX male syndrome is caused by a translocation of a Y-chromosome fragment on the paternal X chromosome.
 As a necessary gene for testicular development, the SRY gene was identified.
-In 20% of the 46,XX male syndrome· the SRY gene translocation is not detectable.
-In these cases, changes of the SRY-dependent genes are most likely responsible, such as activating mutations.
+The SRY gene translocation is not detectable in 20%; changes in the SRY-dependent genes, such as activating mutations, are most likely responsible.

 Signs and Symptoms of 46,XX Males